dejan-milicevic/Functional-Light-JS/README.md

 # Reducing Side Effects

+The FPer doesn’t eliminate all side effects.
+Rather, the goal is to limit them as much as possible.
+To do that, we first need to fully understand them.

+Pure functions are how we best avoid side effects.
+A pure function is one that always returns the same output given the same input, and has no side causes or side effects.
+Referential transparency further states that – more as a mental exercise than a literal action – a pure function’s call could be replaced with its output and the program would not have altered behavior.

+Refactoring an impure function to be pure is the preferred option.
+But if that’s not possible, try encapsulating the side causes/effects, or creating a pure interface against them.

 # Value Immutability

+ToDo

 # Closure vs. Object
 Objects and closures are isomorphic to each other, which means that they can be used somewhat interchangeably to represent state and behavior in your program.